 Over the years, I’ve met and read about a number of people who are deep into the world of personal productivity.
 No matter what philosophy about productivity they adhere to, there was always one constant common to many of those people: experimentation.

 They jump from system to system, technique to technique, tool to tool.
-They constantly gather gather tips and tricks.
+They constantly gather tips and tricks.
 They glom on to the latest software or app or notebook.
-All in a quest to find the golden path to productivity.
+All in a quest to find that elusive golden path to productivity.

 They seem to be too busy organizing to be productive.

 For some of the people I’ve encountered, the best (I won’t say perfect because that doesn’t exist) method of productivity for them is often right under their noses.
 It’s the one they’re using now.